Heatblur-Simulations/f-4e-manual/src/stores/guns.md

 on the Pinky Switch (Aft) must be actuated.
 This will illuminate the GUN lamp on the Head Up Display.

-For air to air usage,
+For air-to-air usage,
 the [optical sight](https://heatblur-simulations.github.io/f-4e-manual/cockpit/pilot/dcsg_controls.html#sight-mode-knob)
 should be selected to A/A mode.
-In air to air mode, the optical sight functions as a lead computing optical sighting (LCOS), thus maneuvering in both elevation and azimuth relative to a radar locked target, or a default 1000' range setting in the event of no lock.
+In air-to-air mode, the optical sight functions as a lead computing optical sighting (LCOS), thus maneuvering in both elevation and azimuth relative to a radar locked target, or a default 1000' range setting in the event of no lock.
 With a lock, the range bar presentation is relative to 6700' just to the left of the tick at the 1 o-clock position, down to 1000' at the 6 o-clock position.